Note: the following content is from our 2017 conference and has not yet been reviewed for current accuracy.

 The Springfield Armory National Historic Site is just a 13-minute walk from the Mass Mutual Center.
 The Armory offers a world-renowned collection of historic firearms and will offer guided tours on Wednesday through Saturday during the conference, from 9 am until 5 pm.
 Additionally, they maintain a reference library which catalogs their collection of military small arms.
 Information about the Springfield Armory’s accessibility can be found here.

 The Springfield Cemetery and Crematory was dedicated and consecrated on 5 September 1841, but contains stones and tablets dating back to 1664 that were moved from Springfield’s old First Church.
 The cemetery is considered to be one of the most beautiful in New England, and is located within walking distance (less than a mile) from Mass Mutual Center.
 Most of the burials for this cemetery have been indexed on Find-A-Grave.
 The cemetery office will be open during the conference on Wednesday through Friday from 9 am until 1:45 pm, closed on Saturday.

-Although it won’t be featured on the Bus Tour, another great local research repository is the WEB DuBois Library Special Collections:
+Another great local research repository is the WEB DuBois Library Special Collections:

 The Department of Special Collections and University Archives (SPUA) at UMass Amherst collects historical and cultural materials in four major thematic areas: